TITLE 68: PROFESSIONS AND OCCUPATIONS

 F) Specify the number of CE hours that may be applied to fulfilling the Illinois CE requirements for renewal of the certification of registration.

 4) Each CE program shall provide a mechanism for evaluation of the program by the participants.
-The evaluation may be completed on-site immediately following the program or an evaluation questionnaire may be distributed to participants to be completed and returned by mail.
+The evaluation may be completed immediately following the program or an evaluation questionnaire may be distributed to participants to be completed and returned by mail or email.
 The sponsor and the instructor, together, shall review the evaluation outcome and revise subsequent programs accordingly.

 5) An approved sponsor may subcontract with individuals and organizations to provide approved programs.

-6) Continuing education credits may be awarded for home study courses and correspondence courses, provided they are courses administered by approved sponsors.
+6) CE credits may be awarded for home study courses and correspondence courses, provided they are courses administered by approved sponsors.

 7) All programs given by approved sponsors shall be open to all registered shorthand reporters and not be limited to members of a single organization or group.

-8) Continuing education credit hours used to satisfy the CE requirements of another jurisdiction may be applied to fulfill the CE requirements of the State of Illinois.
+8) CE credit hours used to satisfy the CE requirements of another jurisdiction may be applied to fulfill the CE requirements of the State of Illinois.

 10) Certificate of Attendance.
 It shall be the responsibility of a sponsor to provide each participant in a program with a certificate of attendance or participation.
 The sponsor's certificate of attendance shall contain: